industriousparadigm/diogos-page/README.md

 Cloudinary: host images with a generous free tier.
 Helps me keep my images out of my build.
 Mapbox: display an interactive map in my page.
 DeckGL: helps me easily manage data on my map in a "reacty" way.
+Notion API: using this to write my book reviews, blog-like posts and anything long form enough that I don't want to write in my JSX.

 ## Deployment